SlexAxton/blog/source/_posts/2014-01-15-the-productivity-cycle.markdown

 ### Moderation

-I would add, finally, that Dr. Narayanan found that the body adjusts to regular caffeine intake (reducing adenosine in favor of the caffeine) in as little as 2 to 3 weeks.
+I would add, finally, that Dr. Narayanan found that the body adjusts to regular caffeine intake in as little as 2 to 3 weeks.
 That means that if you're a long-time coffee-drinker, you *really do* need that cup of coffee to get going in the morning in order to get up to your pre-caffeine addiction baseline.

 He notes that it takes 5 days to reach adenosine normality (good) if you're not consuming caffeine.
 He retrospectively adds that he initially did not place enough value in these 'quitting cycles' (hinting that perhaps you should not repeat his mistakes).